-Measures to mitigate and adapt to the predicted effects of climate change will be incorporated into the strategy wherever possible, taking full account of "Climate Change Strategy for Peterborough".
+As far as possible measures to mitigate and adapt to the predicted effects of climate change will be incorporated into the strategy, taking full account of "Climate Change Strategy for Peterborough".

-The magnitude and rate of predicted climate change means that trees and woodlands will be significantly affected.
+The magnitude and rate of predicted climate change means trees and woodland will be significantly affected.
 Adaptation is therefore an important issue and should be addressed at the earliest opportunity.
-This is particularly important, because of the long time-frame associated with any management decisions made in tree and woodland management.
+This is particularly important, because of the long time-frame associated with any management decisions made in tree and wood management.
 By the 2080s, an oak tree planted now will be less than half-way through its anticipated life, whilst as a component of semi-natural woodland; it would still be at a juvenile stage.
 The difficulty for the council is ensuring that decisions made now, particularly over planting material, are appropriate to both the current and future climate.

 Initially, the impact of climate change is likely to be most serious and apparent in southern England.
 Young and newly established trees, together with street trees and trees in hedgerows are likely to be the first affected.
-Mortality will increase and species suitability will change, therefore it is important to consider the planting stock in adapting to climate change.
+Mortality will increase, species suitability will change, and it is therefore important to consider the planting stock in adapting to climate change.